- Search for a Leaflet

 When should the medicine start working?

-Melatonin should start to make your child feel sleepy about half an hour to an hour after taking a dose.
+Your child should feel sleepy about 30 minutes to an hour after taking a dose of melatonin.

 What if my child is sick (vomits)?